Rocky Habitat Amendment Navigation

 Consistent with Statewide Planning Goal 1, citizens are invited to participate during all phases of the amendment process.
 The diagram below shows how parties will be involved.

-The general activities of the Working Group will include the following:
+The general activities of the Working Group included the following:

 - Solicit public input via a survey focused on rocky habitat users’ needs, concerns, and observations related to rocky habitat areas along the Oregon Coast.